Banned Additives & Ingredients in Europe & How Food Companies Are Affected

 Safety is the number one priority for food manufacturers.
 Food companies should be well aware of the allowed and prohibited food ingredients and additives because violations can lead to serious issues including food recall, penalties and negative brand reputation.

-In this article, we will discuss which common food ingredients and additives are banned in the EU, what it means for food businesses, and what you can do if you want to sell foods in the EU.
+In this article, we will discuss which common food ingredients and additives are banned in Europe, what it means for food businesses, and what you can do if you want to sell foods in the EU.
 This article is divided into the following sections:

 1. Which common food ingredients and additives are banned in the EU?